 Geno VanDeMark, a four-star guard out of Montvale, New Jersey, became the first four-star prospect to commit to Michigan State in the Mel Tucker era.
 VanDeMark goes to the same high school—St. Joseph Regional— as fellow four-star and Spartan recruiting target Audric Estime.
 The Spartans recently made the top-six for Estime, who, along with VanDeMark, helped St. Joseph reach the semifinals in the NJSIAA, Non-Public, Group 4 division before being bounced by Don Bosco Prep at the end of last season.

-VanDeMark is rated by 247Sports.com as the fourth-best prospect in New Jersey and the 317th-best overall prospect in the nation.
-His composite rating, 0.8958, is three points higher than Spartan’ commit Ethan Boyd, who has the second-highest composite score (0.8639) in the class.
+VanDeMark is rated by 247Sports.com as the No.4 prospect in New Jersey and the No. 317 overall prospect in the nation.
+His composite rating, 0.8958, is three points higher than Spartan commit Ethan Boyd, who has the second-highest composite score (0.8639) in the class.
 All six crystal ball predictions had VanDeMark choosing MSU.

 According to recruiting expert Brian Dohn, VanDeMark “has a good frame with the (necessary) power to play on the interior.”
 He also “fires off quickly and low when sinking his hips and “can scrape when getting to the second level.”
 All in all, the 6-foot-5, 295-pound guard is categorized as a powerful road-grader who should be able to succeed at the next level because of his ability to play with plus pad-level and his robust overall frame.